 Contact us today, and find out whether mediation is appropriate for your situation, and to discuss your options.
 Some people call us individually, and others schedule a time when both spouses or partners can be on the line, a conference call.

 In more than 30 years of experience in mediation, we have seen hundreds of divorcing couples be honest, trusting and trustworthy, have meaningful communication, and cooperate fully to come to agreement, rather than engage in the long, expensive and destructive adversarial process with the court making decisions for you.

 Some of our clients have taken the time to write their appreciation.
-You can read some of their notes here.

 The hours for Friendly Divorce are 8am to 6pm, Monday - Thursday, Friday 8am to 5pm.
 Saturday 10am to 1pm (Evergreen only).